 A report from the CDC states that from 2011–2012, 32 drinking water-related outbreaks were accounted for, representing something like 431 instances of disease, 102 hospitalizations, and 14 deaths.

 While all of that is very upsetting, it's genuinely not that surprising.
-If you are a kid's parent in the public school system, you know the number of germs your child is prone to.
-Likely because you have encountered them interacting with no less than one of the illnesses referenced above.
+If you are a parent in the public school system, you know the number of germs your child is prone to.
+This is likely because you have encountered them interacting with no less than one of the illnesses referenced above.

 Fear of People on Drinking Fountains